palmaresHQ/palmares/packages/databases/docs/introduction.md

 At its core it does nothing, at the same time it does everything!

-With 0 dependencies at its core (even no dependency on Node), you don't need to worry if it'll work on Expo.
+With 0 dependencies at its core (even no dependency on Node), you don't need to worry if it'll work on Expo, the Browser or even a Brain interface.
 Without an adapter this will simply not do anything.
 But with the adapter this package offers you the ability to generate migrations, query your data and offer a really nice way to interact with your database.

 Although we kinda see ourselves as an ORM, we are not **data frameworks** as drizzle like to call others like Django or Spring.
 You are not forced to build your project around our structure, although we think this is preferable most of the times, you are still free to use it the way you want, on your own existing projects without any hassle or problem.